News Regarding Tax Deductions

-However, the new guidelines from the IRS announce changes to the 2018 taxes deductibility.
-Property taxes that are held in escrow until the October tax bill is calculated are no longer deductible.
+The new guidelines from the IRS announce news regarding tax deductions happened in late 2017.
+The changes start with the 2018 taxes deductions.
+They are still in effect this year.
+The important thing to know relates to property taxes in escrow.
+Property taxes in escrow until the October tax bill is complete are no longer deductible.

 The Austin American Statesman article about this:

-If you have additional questions about your federal income taxes, we strongly recommend contacting your CPA.
+Do you have questions about your federal income taxes?

 For more information: